AdobeDocs/campaign-standard.en/help/start/using/accessibility.md

 ## Further Reading

-Adobe Campaign Standard strives to provide an ever increasing degree of accessibility, making the product easy to use for everyone.
+Adobe Campaign Standard strives to provide an ever-increasing degree of accessibility, making the product easy to use for everyone.

 We encourage you to use the [Adobe Accessibility Feedback Form](https://www.adobe.com/accessibility/feedback.html) to send us improvement suggestions and accessibility issues that you run into.

-· [Product] user guide and general help documentation

-· [Product] release roadmap (if available publicly)

-· [Product] release notes (link to)

-·
+You can also refer to [Adobe Campaign Standard release notes](https://experienceleague.adobe.com/docs/campaign-standard/using/release-notes/release-notes.html?lang=en#release-notes) to follow the latest improvements and features.